-In fall, you get the luxury of discovering the golden forests as leaves turn yellow and orange, especially on hikes like Rio Cerezuelo that goes directly from town.
+In fall, you get the luxury of discovering the golden forests as leaves turn yellow and orange, especially on hikes like Rio Cerezuelo which goes directly from town.

-In the winter you can experience icy roads and temperatures below zero in the nighttime and early mornings.
+In the winter you can experience icy roads and temperatures below zero in the nighttime and early mornings making it one of the cooler places in Andalucia in winter.
 Yet, the daytime is pleasant for hiking as long as you dress properly – especially if it’s a sunny day.